Evaluating Policies Early in a Pandemic: Bounding Policy Effects with Nonrandomly Missing Data: Abstract

 \section{Abstract}

-{During the early stages of the Covid-19 pandemic, national and local governments introduced a large number of policies, particularly non-pharmaceutical interventions, to combat the spread of Covid-19.
-Understanding the effects that these policies had (both on Covid-19 cases and on other outcomes) is particularly challenging though because (i) Covid-19 testing was not widely available, (ii) the availability of tests varied across locations, and (iii) the tests that were available were generally targeted towards individuals meeting certain eligibility criteria.
-In this paper, we propose a new approach to evaluate the effect of policies early in the pandemic that accommodates limited and nonrandom testing.
-Our approach results in (generally informative) bounds on the effect of the policy on actual cases and in point identification of the effect of the policy on other outcomes.
-We apply our approach to study the effect of Tennessee's open-testing policy during the early stage of the pandemic.
-For this policy, we find suggestive evidence that the policy decreased the number of Covid-19 cases in the state relative to what they would have been if the policy had not been implemented.}
+{During the early part of the Covid-19 pandemic, national and local governments introduced a number of policies to combat the spread of Covid-19.
+In this paper, we propose a new approach to bound the effects of such early-pandemic policies on Covid-19 cases and other outcomes while dealing with complications arising from (i) limited availability of Covid-19 tests, (ii) differential availability of Covid-19 tests across locations, and (iii) eligibility requirements for individuals to be tested.
+We use our approach study the effects of Tennessee's expansion of Covid-19 testing early in the pandemic and find that the policy decreased Covid-19 cases.}

 \textbf{JEL Codes:} C21, C23, I1